mikel-brostrom/boxmot/README.md

 <details>
 <summary>Select ReID model</summary>

-The above applies to StrongSORT models as well.
-Choose a ReID model based on your needs from this ReID [model zoo](https://kaiyangzhou.github.io/deep-person-reid/MODEL_ZOO).
+Some tracking methods combine appearance description and motion in the process of tracking.
+For those which use appearance, you can choose a ReID model based on your needs from this [ReID model zoo](https://kaiyangzhou.github.io/deep-person-reid/MODEL_ZOO).
 These model can be further optimized for you needs by the [reid_export.py](https://github.com/mikel-brostrom/Yolov5_StrongSORT_OSNet/blob/master/reid_export.py) script

 ```bash